Presented for sale by Phil Barber, Post Office Box 8694, Boston, Mass. 02114-0036 Telephone (617) 492-4653

 I accept checks, money orders, and all credit cards through PayPal, the free, safest Internet payment service.
 If you choose this payment option on your order form, I will request PayPal to send you a bill for the amount of your confirmed order.
 As soon as your payment is received, I will ship your order to you.

-Postage per order addressed within the United States is just $3.85.
-Postage will be added to overseas orders at my actual cost.
-There is a ten day return privilege on all items.
+Postage per order addressed within the United States is just $4.75.
+Regrettably I must decline international orders due to recent huge increases in costs and customs requirements.
+There is a seven day return privilege on all items.

 Your comments are always welcome, as are your inquiries, if you have questions about these remarkable historic collectibles.
 We value our customers, and appreciate the confidence you place in us when ordering from our on line catalogs.
 We strive to merit your patronage and to enrich your collecting experience through accurate, knowledgeable descriptions, honest pricing, courteous service, and timely order filling.
 Our Glossary of terms web page may be reviewed for definitions of the descriptive terminology used in our catalogs and in the rare book trade generally.
 You can go to our e-mail want list form for special requests.
 Enjoy your browsing!